chethanuk/golem-agentic/ts-prototype/README.md

+The structure will change quite a bit once the SDK build starts!

 `generated_dnd` is a generated rust, however, manually added to load the user's JS along with sdk module.
 User's module is imported in the runtime.